Coronavirus: Lane Fox Unit update

 How to make a referral

-Please email Dr Nicholas Hart (clinical and academic director), Dr Joerg Steier, Dr Hina Pattani, Dr Michelle Ramsay, Dr Patrick Murphy or Dr Phil Marino at firstname.lastname@example.org.
+For outpatient referrals, please email Professor Nicholas Hart (clinical and academic director), Dr Joerg Steier, Dr Hina Pattani, Dr Michelle Ramsay, Dr Patrick Murphy, Dr Phil Marino, Dr Eui-Sik Suh, Dr Georgios Kaltsakas or Dr Shelley Srivastava at firstname.lastname@example.org.
 Please include information about the patient's current issue and the background to their problem as well as any relevant background history, infection status, tracheostomy status or ventilator settings.

 Patients are seen initially in outpatients (parking and disabled access directly into unit is available).